GutiSoftware/Extended-precision-in-Delphi/README.md

 in both files the bytes we have to change are the same. you can find them in the file: BytestToModify.txt The offset may vary in other versions, and the files my have other (similar) name ann have a different path, but the procedure is the same: find the bytes and repace them with the new ones.
-There is another txt file comenting the FPU code: FPUcodeToGetExtendedPrecision.txt The files in the Repository (SysUtils.dcu and System.SysUtils.dcu), are already changed to the new version to compile programs showing data in up to 19 decimal digits.
+There is another txt file comenting the FPU code: FPUcodeToGetExtendedPrecision.txt And other one comparing the tow codes, the original and the new one : CodeComparation.pdf The files in the Repository (SysUtils.dcu and System.SysUtils.dcu), are already changed to the new version to compile programs showing data in up to 19 decimal digits.